nicolasdettling/nemo_python/docs/archer2_setup_guide_updated.md

     git clone https://forge.nemo-ocean.eu/nemo/nemo.git
     cd nemo

-Now freeze the code at the 4.2 branch:
+Now freeze the code at the 4.2.2 branch:

-    git switch --detach 4.2.0
+    git switch --detach 4.2.2

+(The original configuration by Christoph Kittel and Pierre Mathiot used nemo 4.2.0 but the updated configuration relies on a sea ice bug fix introduced in version 4.2.2)

 Copy the Gnu architecture file which was built by the team at NOC (there is also a Cray version but I've had issues with it before):